coq/coq/doc/sphinx/addendum/program.rst

   This permits to get the proper equalities in the context of proof obligations inside clauses, without which reasoning is very limited.

-+ Generation of inequalities.
-If a pattern intersects with a previous one, an inequality is added in the context of the second branch.
++ Generation of disequalities.
+If a pattern intersects with a previous one, a disequality is added in the context of the second branch.
 See for example the definition of div2 below, where the second branch is typed in a context where :g:`∀ p, _ <> S (S p)`.
 + Coercion.
 If the object being matched is coercible to an inductive